swordonfire/SuperBot/README.md

 # SuperBot 🤖 - AI Communication Assistant
-An AI-powered assistant for Superteam Vietnam to streamline knowledge management, member discovery, and content generation across Telegram and Twitter, while ensuring privacy with local LLM deployment.
+An AI-powered assistant to streamline knowledge management, member discovery, and content generation across Telegram and Twitter, while ensuring privacy with local LLM deployment.

-This project implements an AI-powered communication assistant for Superteam Vietnam, designed to streamline content creation, management, and community interaction across Telegram and Twitter.
+This project implements an AI-powered communication assistant, designed to streamline content creation, management, and community interaction across Telegram and Twitter.
 It leverages local Large Language Models (LLMs) for enhanced data privacy and efficient operation, even on resource-constrained devices.
-This MVP provides a foundation for a comprehensive AI system to empower the Superteam Vietnam team.
+This MVP provides a foundation for a comprehensive AI system to empower organizations.

 ## Screenshots